-You can find the rating label on the front under the control panel, above the door.
+You can find the rating label on the front behind the range drawer.

 THANK YOU FOR MAKING GE APPLIANCES A PART OF YOUR HOME.

 Whether you grew up with GE Appliances, or this is your first, we're happy to have you in the family.